Indiana Klan: Rise to power (1922–1925)

 My worthy subjects, citizens of the Invisible Empire, Klansmen all, greetings.
 It grieves me to be late.
 The President of the United States kept me unduly long counseling on matters of state.
 Only my plea that this is the time and the place of my coronation obtained for me surcease from his prayers for guidance.

 Encouraged by his success, in September 1923, Stephenson severed his ties with the existing national organization of the KKK, and formed a rival KKK made up of the chapters he led.
 That year Stephenson changed his affiliation from the Democratic to the Republican Party, which predominated in Indiana and much of the Midwest.
-He notably supported Republican Edward L. Jackson, rumored to be a Klan member, when he ran (successfully) for governor in 1924.
-With its high rate of membership, the Indiana Klan became influential in the Indiana politics and a public endorsement from the organization leadership could practically guarantee victory at the polls.
-This led to many Indiana politicians at all levels of government to join the Klan in order to gain their support.
-The Klan became so powerful, and Stephenson so influential, that by 1925 he began to brag, saying "I am the law in Indiana."
+He notably supported his friend Republican Edward L. Jackson, when he ran (successfully) for governor in 1924.

+Political agenda and rhetoric

-The Klan's rhetoric was anti-Catholic and anti-Semitic in these years, as rapid expansion of industrial jobs in Indiana and other Midwestern states brought tens of thousands of immigrants from southern and eastern Europe.
-As these immigrants were mainly of Catholic or Jewish faith, the Klan alleged that they were behind secret plots to overthrow the government and exterminate Protestants.
-Its lesser enemy, however, were African Americans.
-The Indiana Klan stressed more social issues than racism, as it promised to uphold moral standards, help enforce Prohibition, and end political corruption.
+The Klan's rhetoric was anti-Catholic and to a lesser extent anti-Semitic.
+Klan rhetoric alleged that the Catholics were only obedient to the Pope and they were behind secret plots to overthrow the government and exterminate Protestants.

+The Indiana Klan mostly stressed social issues, as it promised to uphold moral standards, help enforce Prohibition, and end political corruption.
 The Klan also publicly attacked adulterers, gamblers, and undisciplined youths.
+This moralistic focus attracted support from religious leaders, particularly those active in the Temperance movement.
+Daisy Douglas Barr, who had risen to political prominence through the successful campaign to ban alcohol in the city of Muncie nearly a decade earlier, became a vocal supporter of the Indiana Klan.
+Appointed by Stephenson as Imperial Empress of the Klan in 1923, Barr's public persona was crucial to expanding the Klan's support among women, who were encouraged to join a separate women's auxiliary.

-The Klan members wanted to end authorization for Catholic parochial schools, and remove all Catholic influence from public schools.
+The Klan members wanted to close down Catholic parochial schools, and remove all Catholic influence from public schools.
 The Klan was unable to attain either goal, but attained support for their agenda from key leaders.
 Samuel Ralston delivered an anti-Catholic speech in 1922 which the Klan reproduced and spread across the state.
 With their support, he was elected to the United States Senate in 1923.